Previously: Unforgivable Deeds

 She blinked, then nodded softly.
-She was an old lady now, but her eyes were still bright.
+She was an old lady now, but her eyes were still bright and her body healthy thanks to the serum.
 “You knew all along, I’d do whatever I needed to help others.
 No matter what demon’s bargain I had to strike.”

 I groaned.
 “And I wasn’t around… what about the others?”

 She sighed.
 “Garl and Selene are both long gone.
 Garl of Cancer in the 80s, Selene in the 70s in a car crash.
 I had my children and grandchildren to keep me going… I thank you for that Sarah, Skadi, Sunny… whatever you call yourself.
 You gave me a life I never would have had.
 And my family owes you so much.
 More than we can ever repay.”